Obstetrics & Gynecology (OB-GYN)

-Heavy or irregular vaginal bleeding is not just something you have to live with.
+Heavy or irregular vaginal bleeding is not just something you have to live with — OB-GYNs in Austin can help.
 For some, vaginal bleeding is minor and tolerable; for others, it is annoying and even debilitating.
 Heavy or Irregular vaginal bleeding can be an indication of a medical problem.
 There are many treatment options that can help improve your quality of life.

 Normal menstruation typically occurs every 21 to 35 days and lasts for seven or less days.
 There is a large range of what can be considered a normal menstrual cycle.
 It is normal for there to be some variation from cycle to cycle, and a woman’s menstrual cycle often changes over the course of her life.
 Determining if vaginal bleeding is normal depends on your age and circumstances.